 It’s no secret I love to cook, but there’s absolutely no pressure for me to have dinner on the table at a certain time.
 I’m so busy I often lose track of time and more often than not, I’m throwing something together last minute sometime after my husband has come through the door.
 My husband will often clear up for me after dinner.
 I may do his washing but I never have to worry about looking after my car beyond filling it with petrol.
 It’s a two way street.
 We enjoy helping each other and working together.

+As I said when I was interviewed by journalist Emily Brown for Unilad, caring for others isn’t solely a feminine trait.
 I am constantly inspired by the way my husband’s generosity and the way he puts my needs and the needs of our family before his own.
 Yes, there are times that I do it too.
 In my opinion, that is what marriage is all about.
 Submission has no part in our marriage, it’s about supporting the growth of two individuals who make a great team.

 Why The Tradwife Trend Worries Me